Krunal022/Krunal022/README.md

 - 🌱
 Right now, I’m diving into the world of web animation and cutting-edge technologies!

-- ~ I am currently pursuing my bachelor's degree and immersing myself in various technologies.
+- 🧑🏻‍🎓 I am currently pursuing my bachelor's degree and Constantly sharpening my skills in front-end and full-stack development.
-With this foundation, I am on a fast track to becoming a proficient software engineer.

 <h3 align="left">Connect with me:</h3>